 Cash bets are counted before a Phoenix, Arizona, race.

 Returning pigeons are herded into the racing loft after an Oklahoma City, Oklahoma race.

 Pigeons rescued from culling (killing) arrive at a sanctuary.

-Read more about the findings of our investigation, and please take a stand for the birds abused by the barbaric “sport” of pigeon-racing by contacting Attorney General Eric Holder and urging him to take action to stop cruel and unlawful pigeon races right away.
+Read more about the findings of our investigation, and please take a stand for the birds abused by the barbaric “sport” of pigeon-racing by urging Chiang Wen-Chuan, head of the Animal Protection Division in Taiwan’s Council of Agriculture, to prosecute any violation of the country’s Animal Protection Act in deadly ocean pigeon races.